-Caterina Antonopoulou (a.k.a peqpez) is an engineer, a new media artist and researcher.
-Her artistic practice combines interactive installations and performances, real-time audiovisual generation, algorithmic video and urban interventions.
+Caterina Antonopoulou (a.k.a peqpez) is an engineer, a media artist, and researcher.
+Her artistic practice combines interactive installations and performances, D.I.Y. augmented objects, real-time audiovisual generation, algorithmic video, and urban interventions.

 She is currently an adjunct lecturer of media art at the Department of Digital Arts & Cinema of the University of Athens, an invited lecturer at the Athens School of Architecture and former adjunct lecturer of interactive art at the Master in Digital Arts of Athens School of Fine Arts.
 Moreover, she is the instructor of several lectures and workshops in the intersection of art and technology.

 Caterina co-curated the 11th and 12th editions of Athens Digital Arts Festival and co-founded the art and technology collective ‘Once upon a Byte’ and the B-planet creative workshop for children.
 Her professional collaborations include research labs and artistic groups such as ElectrOpera.tors, Nada & Co, amorphy.org, Kinono, Loop Dance Lab, the research institute ‘CTI Diophantus’, the Image, Video & Multimedia Systems Lab of the National Technical University of Athens, the Phonos Foundation of the Pompeu Fabra University of Barcelona, the Multimedia, Hypermedia & VideoArt Lab of the Athens School of Fine Arts.